psevestre/openid-fapi/Financial_API_WD_001.md

 organization validated (OV) or extended validation (EV) TLS certificates, rogue domain-validated certificates can be used to impersonate the endpoints and conduct man-in-the-middle attacks.
+CAA records [RFC8659] can help to mitigate this risk.

 ### 7.2 Message source authentication failure